juanemiliomateo/juanemiliomateo/README.md

   - 🌱 I’m currently developing my SecOps Skills.

-  - 💻 Programming and developing enthusiast, also a Cybersecurity Professional.
+  - 💻 Programming enthusiast, also a Cybersecurity Professional.

   - 😁 I have fun doing things I don't know how to do yet.